 We expect that the very small numbers of lethal interactions (i.e., one every ten years) attributed to sea turtle research will not have any measurable effect on Nassau grouper population size or growth rate.
 Similarly, we do not anticipate any long-term adverse effects on either individual fish or the population resulting from the capture and live release of Nassau grouper by turtle researchers.
 While Nassau grouper populations are particularly vulnerable to anthropogenic mortality during the formation of large spawning aggregations, the Program includes mitigation measures designed to minimize this risk during these critical periods in the species life history.
+For acoustic-based research, red grouper (Epinephelus morio) produce sounds between 100 to 300 Hz for communication, so Nassau grouper should be in this range (Table 26).
+If any overlap occurs with the frequency of the acoustic work, we would expect the fish to move away for the immediate vicinity, resulting in insignificant effects from auditory masking.
+Nassau grouper and some reef fish may be vulnerable to masking if they use auditory cues from the reef for navigation.
+However, larval life stages of grouper and reef fish are not likely to be found in the action area of the U.S. east coast as described for ADDs in the wild.
 In summary, there is no indication that the anticipated small amount of take resulting from turtle research activities authorized as part of the Program poses a threat to the recovery of Nassau grouper.